Content Creation for CBD & Medical Cannabis Brands: Blog SEO + How to Optimise Your Posts

 This one is rather obvious but you need to incorporate as many of your focus and long-tail keywords in your content as possible.
 But, it’s also important to remember to mention them at a normal cadence throughout the body of your blog post content, but also the headers.
 But also don’t try to use too many of them all at once.
 Not only will this look odd to your users but search engines like Google’s AI are pretty good at detecting keyword stuffing and will penalize you for it.

 Search engines also look to your URL to figure out what your post is about.
 It is also one of the first things it'll crawl on a page.
-Optimize your URLs on every post you publish and make sure you include at least one to two keywords in it.
+Optimise your URLs on every post you publish and make sure you include at least one to two keywords in it.

 HTML meta tags can, and should, be added to any page.
 Their purpose is to provide a brief description of your article for search engines and other crawlers.
 They are also used by social media websites like Facebook, Twitter, and LinkedIn to display when your articles are shared on those platforms.
 A good meta description is one that tells the reader a bit more about the article.
 But you also want to make sure that your meta description contains your focus keyword at least once to tell search engines more bout your article as well.